OpenFn/docs/docs/about-lightning.md

 - Role-based project access
 - Additional authentication rules for webhooks

+## Roadmap

+### Now (end of Q4)

+Deploy Lightning via docker
+Create and delete user accounts
+Create new projects and assign users with different access levels to these projects
+Transfer credential ownership to another user
+Track all credential changes as a Lightning superuser

+Create a new workflow with a webhook or cron trigger
+Create and configure jobs for a workflow with any OpenFn adaptor and operation
+Create credentials through a form
+View all available operations for a given adaptor
+View the input and output from the last run of each job in a workflow
+Run a job manually

+View all runs grouped by workflow
+Search and filter runs by status, workflow and run logs

+### Soon

+Retry a workflow run from the start (first job) or from failure
+Get notified via email on run failure
+Get notified of run limits via email
+Import and export projects
+Automatic github version control
+View key project metrics (number of runs, failures, workflows)

+### Later

+Set up multi-factor authentication
+Zero persistence pipeline
+Add authentication to webhook triggers

 ## Security

 OpenFn treats security as a top priority, and is trusted to handle information